Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 \subsection{Discrimination of PPM codes and equivalent codes}

 A set of orthogonal vectors can always be discriminated perfectly.
-Since coherent states are not orthogonal, they can never be perfectly discriminated (though their discrimination can be improved by increasing their distance in phase space).
+Since coherent states with finite energy are never orthogonal, they cannot be perfectly discriminated (though their discrimination can be improved by increasing their distance in phase space).
 In this Section, we explore a particular family of coherent states that share some formal features with orthogonal states.
 A pulse-position modulation (PPM) code is a set of $c=m$ coherent states over $m$ modes: